-The Port Settings page allows you to configure all primary networking options for each port.
-Selecting one or more port and clicking Configure will list further options.
+The Port Settings page lets you configure the primary networking options for each port.
+Selecting one or more ports and clicking Configure will list further options.
 There is also a graphical layout of your switch and all its available ports with other available actions.

 Figure 1: Port Settings

-The top of the Port Settings page will display a graphic of your switch, with all available ports.
+The top of the Port Settings page will show a graphic representation of your switch, with all available ports.
 Each port is color-coded:

-Dark Grey: The port has no active connection.
-PoE is disabled; link is enabled.
+Dark Grey: The port has no active connection; PoE is disabled; the link is enabled.

-Green: The port is up with active connection.
-PoE is enabled.
+Green: The port is up with an active connection; PoE is enabled.

-Dark Green: The port is up with active connection.
-PoE is disabled.
+Dark Green: The port is up with an active connection; PoE is disabled.

-Blue: This port is configured as an uplink.
-This will override all other color statuses for a port.
+Blue: This port is configured as an uplink, and will override all other color statuses for a port.